chrisloughnane/connecting-to-databases/README.md

 # database-pdo
-A simple example of connecting to a SQL database with PDO
+Some simple examples of connecting to databases.

+db_connection_PDO_mysql_simple